Grout Quantity Calculator

 Practical Tips

-• Always add 10-15% extra grout to your calculated amount to account for spillage, waste, and the fact that grout shrinks slightly as it dries.
-This buffer prevents mid-project shortages that could leave visible gaps or color variations.
+• Always add 10-15% extra grout to your calculated amount to account for spillage, waste, and the fact that grout shrinks slightly as it cures.
+This buffer prevents mid-project shortages that could leave visible color variations if you need to mix a second batch days later.

-• Sanded grout is denser and better for joints wider than 1/8 inch because the sand particles prevent cracking and provide better stability; unsanded grout works best for narrow joints in delicate applications like marble or glass tiles.
+• Sanded grout is denser and better for joints wider than 1/8 inch because the sand particles prevent shrinkage cracking and provide structural stability in the joint.
+Unsanded grout works best for narrow joints under 1/8 inch and is required for scratch-sensitive materials like polished marble, glass mosaic, and metallic tiles.

-• Tile size affects grout quantity dramatically—a 100 square foot area tiled with 12×12 tiles uses roughly one-third the grout of the same area tiled with 4×4 tiles because there are many fewer joints.
+• Tile size affects grout quantity dramatically because smaller tiles create exponentially more joint length per square foot.
+A 100 square foot area tiled with 12x12 tiles uses roughly one-third the grout of the same area tiled with 4x4 tiles, so always input your exact tile dimensions rather than guessing.

-• Pre-mixed grout containers are convenient for small projects (under 50 square feet) but powder form is significantly cheaper for larger installations; calculate your needs accurately before deciding which format to purchase.
+• Pre-mixed grout containers are convenient for small projects under 50 square feet but powder form is significantly cheaper for larger installations at roughly half the cost per pound.
+Calculate your needs accurately before deciding which format to purchase, and never mix powder grout with anything other than clean, room-temperature water.

 Frequently Asked Questions